-While tightly moored, and without applying throttle, confirm that the engine shifts smoothly into forward and back to neutral.
+While the boat is tightly moored, and without applying throttle, confirm that the engine shifts smoothly into forward and reverse, and back to neutral.

 Stop switches

 Perform the following procedure to check that the engine stop button and engine shutoff switch operate properly.